sonukuldeep/Docs/src/contents/Docker.md

 # Docker

 ## What is docker?
-The fastest way to containerize applications
+Docker is an open-source platform that enables developers to build, deploy, run, update and manage containers.

-Docker Desktop is secure, out-of-the-box containerization software offering developers and teams a robust, hybrid toolkit to build, share, and run applications anywhere.
+Containers are standardized, executable components that combine application source code with the operating system (OS) libraries and dependencies required to run that code in any environment.

 ## Install (Linux)
 ```bash